sawyermade/detectron2_pkgs/dataset_download/README.md

 https://rclone.org/drive/

 #### Upload to Google Drive
-First, make a directory on your Google Drive in 'My Drive' root named coco
+First, make a directory on your Google Drive in 'My Drive' root named COCO
 ```bash
 # Copy to remote, remote-name is the name of the remote you created during setup
 rclone copy ./coco remote-name:COCO/ -vv